One day Workshop | 7 CEs for Oregon LMTs

 Bodyworkers of all kinds can easily and seamlessly fold scraping into their current practice – and anyone can use scraping for self care or care of loved ones.
 The technique is easy to learn, fun to practice, results are quick – and there’s no expensive equipment to buy.

 For the workshop, we’ll be looking at scraping through the lens of Thai medicine.
-No previous experience with bodywork or Thai medicine is necessary, and you’ll leave with the skills and tools needed (we’ll be using $1.20 ceramic soup spoons that you get to keep) to get started right away.
+No previous experience with bodywork or Thai medicine is necessary, and you’ll leave with the skills and tools needed (a $1.20 ceramic soup spoon!) to get started right away.